LidaDavydova/DPO/README.md

 I wanted to test if for lower beta we need lower lr.
 While analysing train and val statistic, after 4 epochs already model started to overfit, but reward only increased.
 ![alt text](assets/beta0.7.png)

+### Test
+I wanted to interpret results in the text format and to show that if to give to trained model prompt and 2 responses, it will rank more preferable higher.
+But this is identical as numerical interpretation.
+So I have just took 500 samples from Anthropic/hh-rlhf dataset and the best performance checkpoint - checkpoint_beta0.3.

+Results show in avg correct preference ranking and reward_margin is small, but not much:

+Test metrics: {'loss': 0.66, 'chosen_reward': -1.88, 'rejected_reward': -2.06, 'reward_margin': 0.17}